Why Your Fintech Projects Keep Failing How to Guarantee Delivery and Security

 3 Must-Ask Questions for Any Fintech Development Partner

 I always tell teams to ask these three questions before trusting a development partner.
-First, ask them directly.
-How do they integrate compliance and regulatory requirements into every single sprint, not just at the end?
+First, ask them directly: How do they integrate compliance and regulatory requirements into every single sprint, not just at the end?
+Demand specific examples of how they translate mandates like PSD2 for open banking or SOX for financial controls into user stories, automated checks, and audit trails.
+A truly capable fintech software development company will have a clear, documented process for this, including experience with specific compliance audits.
 Second, dig into their specific security testing and hardening protocols beyond just a penetration test.
-What's their Content Security Policy strategy?
+What's their Content Security Policy strategy, including specific directives and reporting mechanisms?
+Ask about their use of SAST/DAST, fuzz testing, red teaming exercises, and their strategy for managing supply chain risks from third-party libraries.
 Third, how do they guarantee performance under peak load conditions for financial transactions?
+Inquire about their load testing tools (e.g., JMeter, K6), their methodology for simulating 10x expected traffic, and their strategies for identifying and resolving bottlenecks.
 I've watched teams fail because they didn't ask these hard questions upfront.
 A failed migration 12 months from now costs 4x more to fix plus the reputational damage of missing market windows.
 You don't want that.
-You'll want to ask these hard questions.
+You'll want to ask these hard questions to avoid costly mistakes in 2026 and beyond.

 The Cost of Inaction A $1 Million Compliance Fine and Lost Trust